 Zolnoun, D., Hartmann, K., & Steege, J. (2003).
 Overnight 5% lidocaine ointment for treatment of vulvar vestibulitis.
 Obstetrics and Gynaecology, 102, 84-87.

 Figure 1: Flow of Papers during the selection process (duplicates were automatically removed from the search results by the database).
+Records refer to the total number of search results retrieved from the databases.